Omegapoint/defence-in-depth/rest-api/README.md

 9. Complete

 TODO:
 - Add infra as code in demo 8, e g with ARM-templates, rename to "Secrets and RRR"
+- .NET 6 API without MVC Controller (when close to release)